Azure Cosmos DB pricing GA

 |Price per 100 RU/s

 |Next 450K RU/s||$-||$-||$-||$-||$-||$-||$-||$-|

 |Over 3M RU/s||$-||$-||$-||$-||$-||$-||$-||$-|

-Azure Cosmos DB offers unlimited transactional and analytical (preview) storage.
-Storage is billed as GBs of local SSD-backed logical storage used by your data and indexes across all the regions where you are using Azure Cosmos DB.
+Azure Cosmos DB offers unlimited transactional and analytical (preview) storage, billed as GBs of SSD-backed logical storage used by data and indexes across all regions selected for geo-replication.
 For example, if you replicate an Azure Cosmos DB account across three regions, you will pay for the total storage cost in each of those three regions.

 To estimate your storage requirement, use the capacity planner tool.

 |1 GB of consumed analytical storage (column-oriented) – preview||$-/month|

 For transactional storage, there is no additional charge for IOPS (input/output operations per second).
 For analytical storage (preview), storage transactions are billed as below: